 The LRC’s Special Collections and Archives is a depository for materials relating to the history of Georgetown College, as well as a selective depository for Scott County or local materials.
-Additionally, the Baptist Seminary of Kentucky (BSK) is positioned within the LRC; seminary accommodations contain administrative rooms, offices, and BSK class rooms.
+Additionally, the Baptist Seminary of Kentucky (BSK), though not affiliated with Georgetown College, is positioned within the LRC; seminary accommodations contain administrative rooms, offices, and BSK classrooms.

 Librarians provide individual assistance and collaborate with faculty to offer sessions on the effective use of technologies, research techniques, and the use of the library’s electronic resources.
 Library and research instruction is presented through one-on-one sessions and via group presentations in classrooms or in the library.
 The LRC offers a variety of resources and services to its users; information regarding those services is available through the LRC’s web page.

 The LRC has an app available for download by searching “LRC” in the App Store or Google Play.
 The app gives one access to library hours, catalog and database research, one’s personal account, and much more.
 Additionally, LRC staff collaborated with teaching faculty to develop Research Genius, an app focused on delivering research education and assistance to students on their phones, tablets, or computers.
 Search for “Research Genius” in the App Store or on Google Play or find the web version at http://libguides.georgetowncollege.edu/RG.